flancian/agora/README.md

 > [!IMPORTANT]
-> **Branch Renaming Notice (Effective 2025-09-15)**
+> **Branch Renaming Notice (Completed 2025-12-14)**
 >
-> Agora projects will migrate their default branch from `master` to `main` on or after **September, 2025**, to align with modern Git standards.
+> This repository has migrated its default branch from `master` to `main`.
 >
-> If you are in a master branch after the time of migration and you see no changes, please migrate to main as per the following instructions.
-While GitHub will automatically redirect web links, this change requires this one-time update for any local clones.
+> If you have a local clone of this repository, please update it by running:
 >
-> Please run the following commands to update your local repository:
->
 > ```bash
-> # Switch to your local master branch
 > git checkout master
->
-> # Rename it to main
 > git branch -m master main
->
-> # Fetch the latest changes from the remote
 > git fetch
->
-> # Point your new main branch to the remote main branch
 > git branch -u origin/main main
->
-> # (Optional) Clean up old remote tracking branch
 > git remote prune origin
 > ```
 >
-> Thank you for your understanding as we keep the Agora aligned with current best practices!
+> Thank you for keeping the Agora aligned with modern standards!

 # Welcome to the [[Agora of Flancia]]!